Juamez/Juamez/README.md

 <h1>👋 Hi, I’m @Juamez </h1>

-- 🌱 I’m currently learning Javascript
+- 🌱 I’m a web development student currently learning Javascript

 - 📫 You can reach me on Twitter @Juamez_